Frequently Asked Questions

 Donations can also be made through your personal fundraising page, which can be found through searching here.

-Yes!
-The Fuller Center is a 501(c)(3) organization and meets all 20 Better Business Bureau Charity Standards.
-All contributions that we receive are deductible against federal income taxes.
+The Fuller Center is a 501(c)(3) non-profit organization in the USA and therefore all donations are typically considered tax-deductible.
+We additionally meet all 20 Better Business Bureau Charity Standards.
 Please note that we can only send the recognition receipt to the writer of the check we receive.

 The Fuller Center will send a receipt and donation recognition for any amount $10 or over, and online gifts will be receipted automatically.
 Even still, you will want to thank your supporters more personally.